datacarpentry/image-processing/episodes/08-connected-components.md

 We just used `plt.axis("off");` to hide the axis from the image for a visually cleaner figure.
 The semicolon is added to supress the output(s) of the statement, in this [case](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.axis.html) the axis limits.
-This is specific to IPython and Jupyter Notebooks.
+This is specific to Jupyter Notebooks.

 ::::::::::::::::::::::::::::::::::::::::::::::::::